In-Situ Grit King advanced grit separation top view

 Remove fine grit to protect downstream processes at small, medium or large wastewater treatment plants.

-The Grit King® is a compact, unpowered Advanced Grit Management® system that removes 95% of 75 µm solid particles or larger, preventing the costly downstream abrasion and deposition caused by grit, silt, and sand.
+The Grit King® is a compact, unpowered Advanced Grit Management® system that removes 95% of 75 µm solid particles or larger, preventing the costly downstream abrasion and deposition caused by grit, silt and sand.

 With no moving parts, requiring less than 6" (15 cm) of headloss at average flows and a capacity to handle flows as low as 0.25 Mgal/d (175 gpm (11 L/s)), the Grit King® is a versatile and economical grit removal system that helps owners and operators to cut plant maintenance costs.